-New gemstones varieties are still being discovered.
-A good example is Pezzottaite, one of the most recent discoveries, recognized by the the International Mineralogical Association as a distinct variety only in September 2003.
+New gemstone varieties are still being discovered.
+A good example is pezzottaite, one of the most recent discoveries, which was recognized by the International Mineralogical Association as a distinct variety of gemstone in September 2003.

 Specimens of the new mineral were first thought to be red beryl (bixbite) or a cesium-rich variety of beryl.
-But unlike other beryls, the new mineral also contains lithium.
-It also crystallizes in the trigonal crystal system, unlike the other beryls which have hexagonal crystals.
+But unlike types of beryl, this new mineral contains lithium.
+It also crystallizes in the trigonal crystal system, unlike beryl, which has hexagonal crystals.

 Pezzottaite Rough from Madagascar

 Pezzottaite was named in honor of the young Italian mineralogist, Federico Pezzotta, now curator of mineralogy at the Museo Civico di Storia Naturale in Milan.

 The first specimens of pezzottaite were discovered in the granitic pegmatites of Fianarantsoa Province in Southern Madagascar.
 The small crystals ranged in color from orange-red to pink or raspberry red.
 Like morganite and bixbite, pezzottaite is believed to owe its color to radiation-induced color centers involving trivalent manganese.
 Most pezzottaite specimens from Madagascar are heavily included and cut gems rarely exceed 1 carat.
 Some specimens display chatoyancy (the cat's eye effect).